 Episode 4 – Exploiting Divides

-In Episode 4, Cortes digs in and settles on the coast.
+In Episode 4, Cortes digs in and settles on the coast where he builds a town called Villa Rica.
 He encounters a new people, the Totonacs, and discovers their conflict with the Aztec Triple Alliance.
+Cortes then famously burns his ships to keep the expedition focused on what lay inland.

 Part 1 – The Totonacs